SteeltoeOSS/steeltoe-site/source/docs/steeltoe-introduction.html.markdown

 ## 2.6 Logging

-### Package Name Change in version 2.0

-`Steeltoe.Extensions.Logging.CloudFoundry` is now called `Steeltoe.Extensions.Logging.DynamicLogger`
+As of version 2.0.0, `Steeltoe.Extensions.Logging.CloudFoundry` is now called `Steeltoe.Extensions.Logging.DynamicLogger`

 ## 2.7 Management

-### New features for version 2.0

-* Actuators now identify themselves to PCF as Steeltoe, resulting in a Steeltoe icon in Pivotal Apps Manager.
-* Certificate validation can be disabled on management endpoints

-### Package Organization and Name Changes in version 2.0

 As of version 2.0.0, all of the individual management endpoints have been rolled up into a single package: `Steeltoe.Management.EndpointBase`.
 Helper methods for ASP.NET Core/Microsoft DI have been moved to `Steeltoe.Management.EndpointCore`, convenience helpers to set up all endpoints at once are available in `Steeltoe.Management.CloudFoundryCore`.
+Additionally in 2.0.0, actuators identify themselves to PCF as Steeltoe, resulting in a Steeltoe icon in Pivotal Apps Manager and certificate validation can be disabled on management endpoints.

 ## 2.8 Security

-### New features for version 2.0

-* CredHub Client
-* .NET Framework 4.x.
-Owin CloudFoundry Provider
-* WCF JWT Provider
+New features for Steeltoe Security 2.0.0 include a client for [CredHub](https://github.com/cloudfoundry-incubator/credhub), support for using CloudFoundry as an authentication provider in .NET Framework 4.x applications and a JWT Provider for WCF applications.